cruxlang/crux/README.md

-# Crux web playground

-This is a tiny GHCJS application that embeds the compiler in a webpage.
+# What is Crux.js

+This project is the tooling that compiles the Crux compiler (written in Haskell) into a JavaScript binary that can run in web browsers or via npm.
+The native Crux compiler is much, much faster, but sometimes it's useful to run the compiler from JavaScript.

+Crux.js is built with GHCJS.

 ## How to compile